uojiaku/TerraformGuru/DeveloperAssociate.md

 ## task 22 - create caching and caching invalidation

 ## task 23 - create public key and keygroup for cloudfront distribution

+## task 24 - create two ECS clusters; one with fargate provider and another with EC2 autoscaling group